Remote Education Provision Information for Parents

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-We have carried out an audit of technology in every family’s home.
+We will carry out an audit of technology in every family’s home.

-We will lend a device (iPad or netbook) to every family that does not have one.
+We will lend a device to every family that does not have one.
 We will also do this if the family has only mobile phones.
-In families with three or more children aged between 4-11 years we will provide two devices.
+In families with three or more children aged between 4-11 years, we will provide two devices.

 Weekly learning packs will be delivered by members of staff to the homes of all children.
 They will contain a variety of learning activities, paper, pencils, books and any other equipment they might need.
 These packs can be completed by all children, regardless of their ability to access online learning.